-WECRUOERDSOEERNTNEAIVDAC Row Transposition Ciphers
+Row Transposition Ciphers

-- Write letters of message out in rows over a specified number of columns - Then reorder the columns according to some key before reading off the columns - Example:
+- □ This is a more complex transposition. - Write letters of message out in rows over a specified number of columns. - Then reorder the columns according to some key before reading off the columns.

+Example:

 Key: 4 3 1 2 5 6 7

 Plaintext: А Т Т А С K Р

-0 S Т Р 0 Ν Е
+0 S Т Р 0 N Е

-D U Ν Т Ι L Т
+D U N Т Ι L Т

-W 0 А M Х Y Ζ
+W 0 А М Х Y Ζ

-Ciphertext: TTNA APTM TSUO AODW COIX KNLY PETZ

-Note that spaces are inserted to improve readability
+Ciphertext: TTNA APTM TSUO AODW COIX KNLY PETZ (spaces are inserted to improve readability)

-Combined Ciphers
+Product Ciphers

-- Ciphers using substitutions or transpositions are not very strong because of language characteristics - Hence consider using several ciphers in succession to make harder: - two substitutions make a more complex substitution - two transpositions make more complex transposition - but a substitution followed by a transposition makes a new much harder cipher - Similar approaches are implemented in modern ciphers
+- Ciphers using substitutions or transpositions are not secure because of language characteristics - Hence consider using several ciphers in succession to make harder: - two substitutions make a more complex substitution - two transpositions make more complex transposition - but a substitution followed by a transposition makes a new much harder cipher - □ This is bridge from classical to modern ciphers